andaman-common-pkgs/rust-extras/README.md

 # rust-extras
-Andaman monorepo for extra Rust packages
+This is a monorepo of RPM specs for extra Rust binary crates.
+You can consider this a user repository of sorts.

+Think of it like the nixpkgs repository for RPMs.